Halilibrahimakyz/JoinDoTask/README.md

 # Getting Started
 This project is developed using React Native.
 You can follow the steps below to run the project in your local environment.

-Note: Make sure you have completed the React Native - Environment Setup instructions up to the "Creating a new application" step.

 ## Requirements
 Node.js (LTS version recommended) npm (npm is used instead of Yarn)